techqueria/website/content/english/join/_index.md

   - /referral/
 ---

+## Who is it for?

+Techqueria is the largest community of Latinx in Tech in the US.

+We provide Latinx professionals with the resources and support that they need to thrive and become leaders in the tech industry.

+### Allies

+To facilitate allyship, we are implementing best practices from other orgs that have been doing this type of work for a long time and adapting them to our organizational structure.

+This organization exists as a space **for Latinx in tech folks** to feel included.
+Generally allyship in underrepresented communities is there to support the community, not the other way around.
+We are firm in this policy of not allowing allies to get additional access to channels beyond the ones outlined below.

+If you do not identify as Latinx, you will still receive an invitation as a multi-channel guest with access to `#announcements`, `#meta`, `#jobs` and `#allies` where you are welcome to share resources or job postings.

 ## Member Benefits

-- Access to our online Slack community where you can network with thousands of other Latinx in Tech
+- Access to our <a href="/communities/slack/" target="_blank">online Slack community</a>where you can network with thousands of other Latinx in Tech
-- Access to our dedicated events platform where you can automatically get notified of upcoming local and partner events
+- Access to our <a href="https://events.techqueria.org" target="_blank">dedicated events platform</a> where you can automatically get notified of upcoming local and partner events
 - Access to to our monthly email newsletter where you can get updated on national announcements, job postings and more
 - (Future) Access to our member only portal with a dedicated job board, career resources and partner discounts